 Student Government Association (SGA)

-Then the Student Government Association a great way to get involved in the RCGC campus life.
-Elections are around the corner, so students are encouraged to get involved by picking up a petition and running for office!
-Students in SGA are able to share ideas, and be part of a dynamic group of leaders!
-For more information please contact Advisor, Diane Hare, pick up a brochure at the Student Life Office, or visit SGA on Facebook.
+Student Government Association is a great way to get involved in RCGC campus life and become a voice for the student body.
+Students in SGA share ideas and are part of a dynamic group of leaders!
+For more information please contact Advisor, Diane Hare, pick up a brochure in the SGA Office (College Center), or visit SGA on Facebook.

 Student Veterans Organization (SVO)

 All RCGC current, prospective or alumni students who have honorably served in the military (or are family members of someone who has or is still serving) are welcomed to join SVO.
-For more information please contact Advisor, Kathleen Leader .
+For more information please contact Advisor, Dr. Walter Gholson.

 Teachers 2000 (T2K)